The Treatment of Raw Materials

 Contrary to what the public is often told, industrial level bovine gelatin and collagen are not produced from meat or marrow; they are only produced from inedible bones or hides.
 The proteins found in meat and marrow are different from those found in bones and hides and if included will decrease the quality of the finished product.
 The companies that produce gelatin and collagen go to great lengths to ensure that all traces of meat and marrow are thoroughly removed before production.
 Bones and hides themselves are not considered meat and have been excluded by Chazal from any category of forbidden food.
 In the words of the Rishonim and Achronim they are nothing more than “Eitz B’Alma” (“mere wood”) or “Afar B’Alma” (“mere dirt”).
 Those who assert that industrial level gelatin and collagen are produced from meat or marrow are simply unfamiliar with the actual manufacturing guidelines or purposely misleading the public.

-At the gelatin plant the hides are first treated in a highly caustic chemical solution.
-The amount of time will vary but the absolute minimum of which I am aware is 6 hours (it's usually a couple of weeks).
-The environment is quite foul and toxic and nothing that qualifies as a “food,” even if there is somehow anything like that present, will survive the chemical soaking.
-After the acid treatment the hides are placed in water that is heated to a maximum of 60 degrees Celsius (140 degrees Fahrenheit) which may not even be Yad Soledes Bo.
+After the chemical treatment the hides are sent to extraction tanks which are filled with hot water.
+The temperature of the water will typically be from around 60-90 degrees Celsius (140-194 degrees Fahrenheit).
 It is in this water that collagen extraction takes place.
-The greater part of the hides become dissolved in the water and what remains of them is discarded or used in the production of a different product while the liquid solution, which contains the collagen proteins, continues to go through a lengthy process of purification, “ionization” and filtration to remove any unwanted minerals or other unwanted matter of the smallest amount.
-Eventually the liquid gelatin solution is cooled and turned into “spaghetti-like” noodles which are sent through a very large dehydration oven.
-When the gelatin comes out of the dehydration oven it has been reduced to a dry, coarse, brittle, flavorless substance which can best be described as a thin piece of plastic.
-If a spray dryer is used, the liquid solution is immediately turned into a dry powder upon contact with the heat.
+The greater part of the hides become dissolved in the water and what remains of them is discarded or used in the production of a different (nonfood) product while the liquid solution, which contains the collagen proteins, continues to go through a lengthy process of purification and filtration to remove any unwanted minerals or other unwanted matter, as mentioned above, on a microscopic level.
+Eventually the liquid gelatin solution is cooled and turned into “spaghetti-like” noodles which are then sent through a very long dehydration tunnel.
+When the gelatin comes out of the tunnel it has been reduced to a dry, coarse, brittle, flavorless substance which can best be described as a thin piece of plastic.
+If a spray dryer is used, for example, in the production of collagen, the liquid solution is immediately turned into a dry, flavorless powder upon contact with the heat.